 Find great odds at some of the best sports betting sites in New Zealand.
 Our shortlisted sites offer bettors everything from a wide range of sports and markets, to top promotions and generous odds.
-Each site has been put under the spotlight and assessed by one of our expert reviewers – to help you find the best gaming experience possible.
+Each NZ betting site has been assessed by our team of expert reviewers – we’re here to help you get the best sports betting experience.

 Sports betting is a form of gambling where bettors place wagers on sporting events.
 Typically, a bettor is backing a particular outcome, so a team to win a match or a player to score a certain amount of points.
 A company that provides a sports betting service is commonly referred to as a sportsbook – and we’ve reviewed some of the best online sportsbooks in New Zealand.